 The Regional Council is the governing and policy-making body for the organization and is comprised of elected officials appointed by each MAG member agency.
 For most members, the city or town mayor serves as the Regional Council representative.
 The chairs of the Boards of Supervisors represent Maricopa and Pinal Counties on the Regional Council.
 The State Transportation Board members for Maricopa County represent the Arizona Department of Transportation (ADOT).
 The three Native American Communities are represented by their governor or president.

-Jerry Weiers, Vice Chair
+Jerry Weiers, Chair

 Mayor, City of Glendale

-John Giles, Treasurer
+John Giles, Vice Chair

 Mayor, City of Mesa

-Councilmember, Apache Junction
+Councilmember, City of Apache Junction

 Mayor, City of Avondale